ReyAnthony/Caravan/README.md

 # Caravan
-Unity quick and dirty serialization, currently uses Json .NET as it's backend, I just wanted something without the complications of most serializations libs.
-Goal is to abstract the code enough to use any serialization backend (but i'm lazy eh, it will work for my games as-is)
+Unity quick and dirty serialization.

 - Saves Scriptable Objects and allow to restore them back
 - Uses mostly C# attributes + custom classes to inherit from (as Helpers)